Western Massachusetts Hospital

 Western Massachusetts Hospital offers on-campus parking with ADA accessible entrances in the front, rear, and northern section of the main building.

-The Western Massachusetts Hospital is the only public hospital operating in the western region of Massachusetts with a mission to serve as a medical safety net for many uninsured and under-insured citizens residing in the region.
+The Western Massachusetts Hospital is the only public hospital operating in the western region of Massachusetts with a mission to serve as a medical safety net for many uninsured and under-insured citizens residing in the region as well as those that cannot be served by other facilities in the community.
 Western Massachusetts Hospital provides both acute and chronic hospital care to patients with a variety of chronic diseases and complicated medical conditions, such as:

 • Cardiac and pulmonary disease